hodinyvallin/vc3-tests/README.md

 2. Select the "VC3 Tests" workflow from the left panel.
 3. Click on the "Run workflow" button on the top right.

-Note: Tests run headlessly in CI.
-The `workflow_dispatch` event trigger enables us to manually run tests with a click on the "Run workflow" button, and tests also run on every pull request via the same workflow.
+**Note**: The `workflow_dispatch` event trigger enables us to manually run tests with a click on the "Run workflow" button.
+Tests also run on every pull request via the same workflow.

 ---